Vogeltak/maxcrone.org/_food/south-korea.md

 Tteokbokki is quite simple to prepare.
 Two good sources are [Wikipedia](https://en.wikipedia.org/wiki/Tteokbokki) and [Maangchi](https://www.maangchi.com/recipe/tteokbokki) (who appears to be insanely popular in online cooking culture).

 Simmer kombu in some water and remove it after ten minutes or so.
 Stir in the rice cakes, gochujang, and chili flakes.
 Gentrly simmer until the sauce starts to thicken and the rice cakes turn soft (they won't fall apart and will remain incredibly chewy).
 Around the end I put in some bok choy to fill out the dish a bit more.

+## Yachaejeon

+{% include image.html name="2022-04-06-yachaejeon" size="1280" caption="Korean vegetable pancakes with wasabi mayonaise, in my apartment in Amsterdam, 2022." %}

+*Jeon* are savory pancakes.
+Naturally, they come in many variations (of fillings).
+My kimchi was still fermenting, so we made a vegetable jeon instead.
+Of course [Maangchi](https://www.maangchi.com/recipe/yachaejeon) has a good write-up on this dish.
+Also read the [Wikipedia](https://en.wikipedia.org/wiki/Jeon_(food)) article.

+Finely julienne napa cabbage, carrot, and spring onion.
+Add a tin of sweet corn.
+Mix in flour and water (1:1 ratio) until it forms a thick, pourable batter.

+Heat plenty of oil (really, it should be *too much*) in a pan.
+Pour in a few glucks of batter and spread it out.
+Fry on both sides.

+Serve the jeon, garnished with a whisking of mayonaise and wasabi paste, and a few drops of soy sauce on top.